mulle-objc/De-Re-mulle-objc/pages/mydoc/mydoc_pnp_dependency.md

 Foundation-startup
 ```

-These dependencies again can be, and are in this case, mulle-sde projects.
+These dependencies again can be mulle-sde and non mulle-sde projects.
-Each of theses mulle-sde projects in turn will have its own sourcetree with
+Each mulle-sde project in turn may have its own sourcetree with
 dependencies.
 So you can see where this is heading...